bbboll/latex-get/README.md

 Quick and dirty tool to start LaTeX projects from a selection of templates.

 ## Installation
 Just clone this repository to your local machine.
-If you have a working Go environment, you can now `go run *.go`.
-Since this is a fairly early stage of development, no binary is provided with the source yet.
+Executable binaries, suffixed with system and compile date, are provided within the `bin/` directory.

 ## Usage
 *	List available templates: